 Annsofie Salomon expands on her roots with contemporary influence in the vein of El Perro Del Mar or Joanna Newsom, artistically gesturing with dissonance and coincidence.
 She uses her music as the plane in which harmony and dissonance, and narrative and coincidence clash, synthesizing new meaning through the encounter.

-On its surface, the song follows Salomon's long search for true expression through bouts of artistic frustration and failure.
-At its depths, "Soft Dreams" is a new sculpture — resurrecting the significance of her sunken ones — and flag, planted in the soil to mark her long awaited arrival.
+On its surface, Salomon's debut EP follows her search for expression through bouts of difficulty and failure.
+At its depths, Only Space and Time... is a new sculpture, resurrecting the significance of her sunken ones.